antmicro/kenning/docs/source/dl-deployment-stack.md

 Once a model is seleceted, it requires adequate data input preprocessing in order to perform valid training.
 The input data should be normalized and resized to fit input tensor requirements.
-In case of the training dataset, especially if it is quite small, applying reasonable data augmentations like random brightness, contrast, cropping, jitters, rotations can significantly improve the training process and prevent the network from overfitting.
+In case of the training dataset, especially if it is quite small, applying reasonable data augmentations like random brightness, contrast, cropping, jitters or rotations can significantly improve the training process and prevent the network from overfitting.

 In the end, a proper training procedure needs to be specified.
 This step includes: